Camping close to home still permitted under B.C. travel ban: Henry - Aldergrove Star

-British Columbians can still go camping in their own region, says Dr. Bonnie Henry regarding non-essential travel restrictions that took effect Friday.
+British Columbians can still go camping in their own region, says Provincial Health Officer Dr. Bonnie Henry regarding non-essential travel restrictions that took effect April 23.

 “If you do need a break, then go to a place that’s close by,” Henry said.
 “Go for a hike within your local area.
 If you’re going camping, go camping within your local health area.”